siinghd/FormGo/README.md

 ## Usage

 Here's a simple example of a form that uses `FormGo`.
-The errors are injected into child components by default and can be displayed conditionally based on the `errors` object:
+The errors and defaultValues are injected into child components by default and can be displayed conditionally based on the `errors` and `defaultValues` objects:

 ```jsx
 import React from 'react';